isomerpages/moe-evergreenpri/_co-curricular-programme/Co Curricular Activities (CCA).md

 d.&nbsp;**Training/Activity and Learning Objectives**

-Activities are planned with the student’s learning and development of knowledge, skills and values in mind.
-This ensures a meaningful and holistic CCA experience for the student.
+Activities are planned with the students' learning and development of knowledge, skills and values in mind.
+This ensures a meaningful and holistic CCA experience for the students.

 1. [Evergreen Titans (Cub Scouts)](https://staging.d203o7eew4if9d.amplifyapp.com/our-processes-and-programmes/co-curricular-programme/cca/uniform-groups/evergreen-titans-cub-scouts)